equivalent/scrapbook2/archive/blogs/2017-05-policy-object.md

   end
 end
 ```

+> more on this style of test in article  [expressive rspec - part 1](http://www.eq8.eu/blogs/39-expressive-tests-with-rspec-part-1-describe-your-tests-properly)

 As we are testing various Authorization scenarios in our policy object
 test, all we need to test in our controller is that policy object